 Big’s big problem

-Anyone who has worked within a large organisation knows that the most difficult thing to successfully accept, embed and land is change.
+Anyone who has worked within a large organization knows that the most difficult thing to successfully accept, embed and land is change.
 It requires significant effort and, more often than not, these attempts either fail or are left, half-dangling, in the face of an unconvinced and resistant audience.

 But while such a problem is complex in nature – involving differing points of view, levels of maturity and established hierarchies – the explanation for all that pain comes down to simple mathematics.
 After all, rolling out a change to a team of two can be done in minutes, but add a few noughts to that number, and you can begin to see that the struggle is indeed real – as are, fatally, the consequences.